omsonani-8/weatherApp/README.md

 - CSS3
 - JavaScript

 ## Installation

 No installation required for the live demo.
-Simply visit the [website](https://www.example.com) to view it.
+Simply visit the [website](https://www.weatherapp.com) to use it.

 ## Usage

-Feel free to navigate through the website to explore its features.

-## Support

-For any inquiries or issues, you can reach out to me at [email@example.com](mailto:email@example.com).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+1. Enter a city name in the search bar.
+2. Click on the "Search" button or press Enter.
+3. View the current weather information for the specified location.
+4. Repeat the process to search for weather in other locations.